ruff-lang/specification/README.md

 # Bunny Language Specification

-![Bunny][logo-image]
+![Bunny][logo-image =100x]

 This repository holds the canonical specification for the Bunny programming language.
+The specification is a single file written in [Markdown](https://en.wikipedia.org/wiki/Markdown) in the [specification.md](specification.md) file.

 # Version